Anastasio Somoza Debayle

-Anastasio "Tachito" Somoza Debayle ([anasˈtasjo soˈmosa ðeˈβajle]; 5 December 1925 – 17 September 1980) was the President of Nicaragua from 1 May 1967 to 1 May 1972 and from 1 December 1974 to 17 July 1979.
-As head of the National Guard, he was de facto ruler of the country between 1972 and 1974, even during the period when he was not the de jure ruler.
+Anastasio "Tachito" Somoza Debayle ([anasˈtasjo soˈmosa ðeˈβajle]; 5 December 1925 – 17 September 1980) was a Nicaraguan politician who served as the 53rd President of Nicaragua from 1967 to 1972 and again from 1974 to 1979.
+As head of the National Guard, he was de facto ruler of the country between 1967 and 1979, even during the period when he was not the de jure ruler.

-Somoza Debayle succeeded his older brother in office.
+Somoza Debayle succeeded his older brother, Luis Somoza Debayle, in office.
 He was the last member of the Somoza family to be president, ending a dynasty that had been in power since 1937.
 After insurgents led by the Sandinista National Liberation Front (Frente Sandinista de Liberación Nacional; FSLN) were closing in on Managua in July 1979, Somoza fled Nicaragua.
 Power was ceded to the Junta of National Reconstruction.
 He was assassinated in 1980 while in exile in Paraguay.

-Name

-As is customary in most Spanish-speaking countries, he was given both his parents' last names, Somoza being his father's last name and Debayle being his mother's last name.
-Debayle was of French origin.